lee-doctor/kubesphere-sdk-go/docs/AuthenticationAPI.md

 )

 func main() {
-	responseType := "responseType_example" // string | The value MUST be one of \"code\" for requesting an authorization code as described by [RFC6749] Section 4.1.1, \"token\" for requesting an access token (implicit grant) as described by [RFC6749] Section 4.2.2. clientId := "clientId_example" // string | The client identifier issued to the client during the registration process described by [RFC6749] Section 2.2. redirectUri := "redirectUri_example" // string | After completing its interaction with the resource owner, the authorization server directs the resource owner's user-agent back to the client.The redirection endpoint URI MUST be an absolute URI as defined by [RFC3986] Section 4.3. (optional)
+	idTokenHint := "idTokenHint_example" // string | ID Token previously issued by the OP to the RP passed to the Logout Endpoint as a hint about the End-User's current authenticated session with the Client.
+This is used as an indication of the identity of the End-User that the RP is requesting be logged out by the OP. (optional) postLogoutRedirectUri := "postLogoutRedirectUri_example" // string | URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.  (optional) state := "state_example" // string | Opaque value used by the RP to maintain state between the logout request and the callback to the endpoint specified by the post_logout_redirect_uri parameter. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	r, err := apiClient.AuthenticationAPI.Authorize(context.Background()).ResponseType(responseType).ClientId(clientId).RedirectUri(redirectUri).Execute()
+	resp, r, err := apiClient.AuthenticationAPI.Logout(context.Background()).IdTokenHint(idTokenHint).PostLogoutRedirectUri(postLogoutRedirectUri).State(state).Execute()
 	if err != nil {
-		fmt.Fprintf(os.Stderr, "Error when calling `AuthenticationAPI.Authorize``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `AuthenticationAPI.Logout``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
+	// response from `Logout`: string
+	fmt.Fprintf(os.Stdout, "Response from `AuthenticationAPI.Logout`: %v\n", resp)
 }
 ```